Animal Magnetism: Careers For Animal Lovers

 Posted November 12, 2012, by Mike Kermode

-For all you animal lovers out there, there’s a range of careers that could see you working with animals – for example, tending to the needs of man’s best friend, or helping wild populations deal with environmental change.
+Calling all animal lovers!
+There’s a range of careers that could see you working with animals – for example, tending to the health needs of man’s best friend, or helping wild populations deal with environmental change.
 There are thousands of people whose jobs are dedicated to improving the lives of animals, in homes and in the bush – and you could be one of them.

 Domesticated animals are found in a whopping 60 per cent of Australian homes and have their own set of modern demands.
 Some breeds of dog require extensive grooming, which can include cleaning, bathing, brushing, clipping, dental care, nail clipping, flea control, and preparing them for shows.

 With the right training, you could become a dog groomer for either your own pet or others.
 By completing a pet grooming course you’ll learn not just how to keep Spot spotless, but youâ€™ll gain the skills to launch your own pet grooming business.

 Training a pet isn’t an easy feat, and some dogs are easier to train than others.
 It takes patience but also professional knowledge to know how to best manage those animal instincts.

 If you’d like to learn more about how dogs learn, behave, socialise and communicate, and how to train and condition that behaviour to produce a well-behaved and well-adjusted pet, then a pet obedience trainer course will give you the skills to become your own dog whisperer.

 Whether it’s in a shelter, kennel, veterinary clinic or zoo, animal attendants ensure that animals are kept healthy, fed, clean, housed and groomed – they basically attend to all their basic needs.
 Taking an animal care course or studying companion animal services will provide you with a fundamental knowledge and understanding of animals and how to care for them.